 “A Tale Of Two Hoodies” continues to be the object of censorship and controversy.
 In January, 2016, a high school teacher in Dayton, Arizona was suspended for using the painting as part of her final exam after parents at Dayton High School expressed outrage.
 In February of 2016, local police in Oldham County, Kentucky demanded another high school student’s homage to the piece be removed from exhibition.
 In March, a 10th grade student in Denver Colorado agreed to remove her homage to D’Antuono’s piece from a public exhibition after outraged local police unions voiced objections to the piece.

-Determined to move beyond the limitations of a paint brush in awakening white America from the comfort of their ignorance concerning the depths of modern racism, the artist has recently completed short film on Institutional racism titled BLACK INJUSTICE AMERICA.
+Determined to move beyond the limitations of a paint brush in awakening white America from the comfort of their ignorance concerning the depths of modern racism, the artist has recently completed a short film on Institutional racism titled BLACK INJUSTICE AMERICA.
 He is currently scheduling appearances and screenings of the film.

 D’Antuono’s attempts to inspire critical thinking with his provocative takes on racism, class warfare, the environment, corporate influence and other hot-button issues have been met with censorship and derision by those who want to protect the status-quo.
 Yet he continues to be a voice for the voiceless by making art that speaks truth to power, perpetuating the historic role of the artist to spark social change.